Klingri/Vortex.Plus/README.md

 # Drama

-please don't  HALO. he is wrong.
-ALSO i was getting manipulated by p1lt bro :sob:
+> [!IMPORTANT]
+> I'm concerned about the drama surrounding me lately.
+Please don't believe everything you hear.
+I urge you to ignore the misinformation being spread.

 ---

 # Blacklisted people
+> [!IMPORTANT]
-here are people who are blacklisted from using the extension: some people
+> The following individuals are prohibited from accessing the extension:

+- Vortex Community
+   - @Halo (@thehalodeveloper)
+   - @paint.exe
+   - @kostas (@actuallykostas)
+   - @Zenith (Zen on Vortex, @itzmezenith)
+   - @LovelyJacob (@lovelyjacob)
+- Vortex2plus2 Community
+   - @inuk (@inuk1, @inuk84)
+   - @enk (@enkubik)
+   - @slimeking (@slimeking463, @Kid)
+   - @p1lt (@cod.io, @code, @codep1ltio, @_codep1ltio)

 ---

 # Transparency
+> [!IMPORTANT]

-no this extension doesn't have malware you can look at the entire code and any injection scripts are necessary for auto updater or external things. if you dont wanna trust the extension then DONT use it. im just saying that out there so yall can decide for urself
+> To be clear, this extension does not contain malware.
+The code is entirely open for inspection, and any detected injection scripts are solely for functionality, such as the auto-updater or external integrations.
+However, if you are uncomfortable, I respect your decision not to use it.
+I am simply providing the facts so you can make an informed choice.

 ---